 - Surgical robots, thanks to a partnership with Johnson & Johnson

 - Biogen to develop technologies to treat multiple sclerosis

 - Baseline – a study of what makes up a “healthy” human

 It’s hard to argue that the new reality in diabetes and broader healthcare will include these technology companies playing a core role.

-We look forward to exploring this topic more at our upcoming DiabetesMine D-Data ExChange in late October.
-But in the meantime, we can't help but feel a bit giddy at all the attention diabetes is getting.
+We look forward to exploring this topic more at our upcoming DiabetesMine D-Data ExChange event.
+But in the meantime, we can’t help but feel a bit giddy at all the attention diabetes is getting.

 Needless to say, we’re forward to seeing where Onduo goes!